billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 **Set aside 20 minutes today to say a Rosary for Fr.
 Altman.**

-Father Altman became famous in 2020 with his courage homily "Catholics Cannot Vote Demo
+Father Altman became famous in 2020 with his courage homily "Catholics Cannot Vote Democrat."
+Of course, Bishop Callahan disliked that.
+"Divisive," he called it.
+The truth is, indeed, divisive, Your Excellency.
+And if you remember the Bible, Jesus told us so.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg0MTMyMDAsLTExMTgzOTg1MjJdfQ==
+eyJoaXN0b3J5IjpbLTE4NDk5NTUzNzQsLTExMTgzOTg1MjJdfQ
+==
 -->